New York Court Records

 What are misdemeanors in New York?

-Misdemeanors are crimes that are not as serious as felonies but they also attract a punishment of, at most 1 year (364 days) imprisonment with or without fine, or 3 years of probation as stipulated in the state penal code.
+Misdemeanors are crimes that are typically not as serious as felonies but they also attract a punishment of, at most 1 year (364 days) imprisonment with or without fine, or 3 years of probation as stipulated in the state penal code.
 Unlike some other states, the state of New York divides misdemeanors into 3 groups; namely,

 - Class A Misdemeanors can attract a jail term of 1 year and/or fine of $1,000 or 3 years of probation.
 Making graffiti is an example of Class A misdemeanors (NY State Penal code 145.60)